arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/get_read_multiple_documents.md

 @RESTQUERYPARAM{ignoreRevs,string,optional}
 Should the value be *true* (the default):
-If a search document contains a value for the *_rev* field, and the value then the document is only returned if it has the same revision value.
+If a search document contains a value for the *_rev* field, then the document is only returned if it has the same revision value.
 Otherwise a precondition failed error is returned.